 Districts Analysed

-Provides the best balance of modern residential infrastructure, expansive green spaces, and proximity to international schools.
+Offers the best balance of modern residential infrastructure, proximity to international schools, and expanding green spaces.

 Top-rated zones for tenants